jiisoft/jiiframework.ru/docs/guide-en/intro-jii.md

 Jii in comparision
 ------------------
-If you already are familar with other web frameworks, you probably would be interested to compare them with Jii.
+If you already are familiar with other web frameworks then you probably would be interested in comparing them with Jii.
 - Jii is not just a wrapper for express, it's a complex MVC framework, which supports multiple servers: HTTP / Socket.
 - Jii adheres clean and neatly code philosophy.
 - Jii is full-stack framework and includes very known technologies like Active Record pattern for relational and NoSQL databases and others.
 - Jii is well scalable.
 It's possible to customize or replace almost any part of base code.
-Extensions usage make it very easy to share and reuse codes.
+The usage of extensions makes it very easy to share and reuse codes.